Premises Liability Should Not Be Taken Lightly

 MARTA BUS Claim

 Any property owner, from food establishments to apartment complexes, must follow the premises liability law.
-However, it is not that simple, and there are some facts that one should be aware of before they file a premises liability complaint against another.
+However, the laws are often complex, and there are factors that need to be examined before a person files a premises liability complaint against a landowner.
+We can help.

-Meaning, if you slipped into a restaurant and tried to sue the restaurant manager, then the premises liability case is invalid; unless, however, the manager is the landowner himself.
+This means that if you slipped and fell in a restaurant for example and tried to sue the restaurant manager, then the premises liability case is invalid; unless the manager is also the landowner.

 What Damages are Recoverable in Atlanta Premises Liability Claims?

-Singleton Law Firm LLC. has secured financial settlements for several Atlanta residents in premises liability claims.
-The following are some of the common damages that a premises liability claim can pursue:
+Singleton Law Firm has secured financial settlements for several Atlanta residents in premises liability claims.
+The following are some of the common damages that a premises liability claim can seek:

 - Physical therapy